 Finnish municipalities and regions have about 1,300 twin towns or regions in over 40 countries, most of them in the neighbouring regions: the Nordic countries, Russia and Estonia.
 Almost 90% of Finnish municipalities have twinning partnerships.
 In Europe, the number of twinning links is estimated to be over 20,000.

 Twinning partnerships offer good opportunities for collaborating on a wide range of issues and for benchmarking practices and operational models.
-Town twinning also promotes the internationalisation of the involved parties, for example schools and civic organisations.
+Town twinning also helps the involved parties, such as schools and civic organisations, engage in international activities.

 Traditionally, twin towns have focused their activity on cultural, sports, youth and pupil exchanges, but over the past years the trend has been towards strategic and sectoral networking and economic policy cooperation.